shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Spellcasting

-Choose one stat to be your spellcasting stat.
-This will be your Reality Bender stat.
+Choose one ability to be your spellcasting ability.
+This will be your Reality Bender ability.

 ## Bonded Schools